 - Flash & Modifier: Place the flash & modifier of choice (beauty dish, softbox, etc.) on the boom stand then place the boom at a 45 degree angle so that the flash and modifier are directly overhead of the subjects face.
 I also point the flash and modifier so that it is angled about 45 degrees towards the subject.

-Camera Settings: I usually set my aperture to about f/8-f/11, my ISO to 160, and my shutter speed to about 1/125.
+Camera Settings: I usually set my aperture to about f/8-f/11, my ISO 100 to 160, and my shutter speed to about 1/125.
 These settings usually allow me to cut any ambient light that may creep into the frame.
 I try to turn off any ambient lighting as well, such as ceiling lights, lamps, etc. I also close the curtains to the room so my lighting environment is more controlled.
-The only light I have on is the modeling lamp on my strobe which helps my lens autofocus consistently.

 These are general guidelines I think about when I am setting up for a headshot session.
 Since everyone has unique facial features and face shapes, I usually alter and tweak my setups to get the result I prefer best.